-As part of the Intensive Corrections Order the court can add a number of conditions including, community service, house arrest, alcohol abstinence, counselling or treatment and amongst other conditions a curfew.
+As part of the Intensive Corrections Order the court can add a number of conditions, including community service, house arrest, alcohol abstinence, counselling or treatment, and amongst other conditions, a curfew.

 Although it is not common, a sentencing court can impose a term of full-time imprisonment for an offence of Assault Occasioning Actual Bodily Harm.
-Our Sydney Criminal Law Team will advise you on the likelihood of a full-time custodial sentence being imposed.
+Our Sydney criminal law team will advise you on the likelihood of a full-time custodial sentence being imposed.

 What should I prepare for my sentence?

 It is in the offender’s best interests to put before the court all relevant information that the court will need to consider on sentence.
-This can be done by obtaining character references, writing an letter of apology, obtaining reports and other relevant documents.
+This can be done by obtaining character references, writing a letter of apology, and obtaining reports and other relevant documents.
 It is helpful to also explain any personal circumstances or recent events that may have led to the commission of the offence.
 The following is some of the material that should be obtained: